Amanda M. Koltz

 Wolf spiders are increasingly being used as a model system for understanding species and population responses to arctic change.
 Past work showed that wolf spiders are growing larger in response to the longer summers.
 We've also shown that earlier springs enable wolf spiders to reproduce more (Høye et al. 2020); both of these responses to warming could result in higher population densities.

-These responses might also affect the top-down effects of spiders on arctic food webs.
-More spiders could lead to stronger predation effects (e.g., Koltz et al. 2018 PNAS); however, larger spiders tend to choose different prey so the effects might not be the same.
-Wolf spiders are also density-dependent cannibals, so higher spider densities could actually lead to weaker effects on other prey.
+More spiders could lead to stronger predation effects.
+However, wolf spiders are density-dependent cannibals, so higher spider densities could actually lead to weaker effects on other prey.
 To complicate things further, it's unclear how wolf spiders' own predators (i.e., parasitic wasps) will respond to higher prey availability.
-This area of my research program is focused on understanding the abiotic and biotic drivers of variation in wolf spider population structure and trophic ecology so that we can better predict wolf spider cascading effects on tundra ecosystems.
+This area of our research program is focused on understanding the abiotic and biotic drivers of variation in wolf spider population structure and trophic ecology so that we can better predict wolf spider cascading effects on ecosystems.
 See recent publications in the Journal of Animal Ecology on the impacts of wolf spider body size on cannibalism and juvenile abundances and in Frontiers in Ecology and Evolution on the variation in egg sac parasitism experienced by wolf spiders across Greenland.

 Community responses to disturbance

-Through several ongoing projects, my collaborators and I are quantifying how the structure and function of aboveground and belowground invertebrate communities are affected by global change drivers such as warming, wildfire, nutrient addition, and changes in snow melt in the Arctic and elsewhere.
+Through several ongoing projects, we are quantifying how the structure and function of aboveground and belowground invertebrate communities are affected by global change drivers such as warming, wildfire, nutrient addition, and changes in snow melt in the Arctic and elsewhere.

 Parasites are well-known for their negative impacts on the physiology and behavior of individual hosts, but these effects are rarely considered within the context of the broader ecosystems they inhabit.
 Yet in a similar way to predators, changes in parasite-host interactions can also have cascading effects on ecosystems.
 Understanding the links between disease ecology and ecosystem ecology is especially critical now as changing environmental conditions alter the abundance and diversity of parasitic species in both natural and managed systems across the globe.
-With funding from The Living Earth Collaborative at Washington University in St. Louis, I'm currently leading an interdisciplinary working group that uses ungulates and their diverse parasites as a model for investigating the extent to which parasite-host interactions impact ecosystem nutrient cycling.
+With funding from The Living Earth Collaborative at Washington University in St. Louis, our interdisciplinary working group used ungulates and their diverse parasites as a model to investigate the extent to which parasite-host interactions impact ecosystem nutrient cycling.

-Our newest paper in TREE, led by Vanessa Ezenway, describes how increasing prevalence of infectious diseases could lead to higher methane emissions from ruminant livestock, thereby accelerating climate change.
+One of our recent papers led by Vanessa Ezenwa discussed how increasing prevalence of infectious diseases could lead to higher methane emissions from ruminant livestock, thereby accelerating climate change (Ezenwa et al. 2020TREE; Press release).